marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

 Anchors and boundaries allow to describe text in terms of where it's located.
 Anchors specify **an exact position and this position only**, in the string or text where an occurence of a match is necessary.

-Caret (`^`) is a start of string anchor which specifies that a match must occur at the beginning of the line/string.
+Caret (`^`) is a start of string or start of line in multi-line pattern anchor which specifies that a match must occur at the beginning of the line/string.

 RegEx: <samp>/^www/g</samp><br>
 Text: "Check out those two websites - `www`<span>.wp.pl and `www`<span>.google.pl."

+\A
+Start of string

-Dollar (`$`) is the end of string anchor, that indicates that a match must occur at the end of the line/string.
+Dollar (`$`) is the end of string or end of line in multi-line patternanchor, that indicates that a match must occur at the end of the line/string.

 RegEx: <samp>/pl$/g</samp><br>
 Text: "Check out those two websites - www<span>.wp.`pl` and www<span>.google.`pl`."

+\Z
+end of string

+\z 	Absolute end of string

 A single character before the caret or after the dollar sign causes the match to fail:
 - /^Begin/ will not match " Begin"<br>